cupy/cupy-release-tools/README.rst

 Wheel Matrix
 ~~~~~~~~~~~~

-This tool builds wheels for Linux (x86_64) containing:
+This tool builds wheels for Linux & Windows (x86_64) containing:

 * CUDA 7.0 with cuDNN v4
 * CUDA 7.5 with cuDNN v6 and NCCL v1